Interpreting a team profile

 After creating a team, you will see a visual representation of the team's behaviour profile.
 The team’s profile is shown on four scales.
 Select "i" on either side of a scale to reveal a summary of what each preference means in the context of a team.

-Each factor has four circles depicted in it, with two circles on each side.
-Let's focus on the first row (Dominance) that shows accommodating to direct behaviour.
+Let us focus on the first row (Dominance) that shows accommodating to direct behaviour.

 Team strengths and gaps